xaynetwork/xaynet/docs/network_architecture.rst

       )

 It's also not clear how connections are handled internally.
-At least in the python library when opening a channel no connection seems to be made to the server.
+At least in the Python library when opening a channel no connection seems to be made to the server.
 The connection only happens when a method is actually called.

 With the provided APIs from the server side we can only do any logic from